spilman6/courses/pages/dap/what-are-objects.md

 ## Running Demo 2

-Let's take a look at a JavaScript program that uses a RESTful API to retrieve the text crawl from Star Wars Episode IV.
+Let's take a look at a JavaScript program that uses a RESTful API to retrieve the text crawl from a few of the Star Wars movies.

 <details open>
 	<summary class="video">Show/Hide Video</summary>